datacamp/Machine-Learning-With-XGboost-live-training/README.md

 > - Can run a linear regression, use it to make predictions, and interpret the coefficients.
 > - Can calculate grouped summary statistics using SELECT queries with GROUP BY clauses.

+- Can confidently use `scikit-learn` to train machine learning models, including functions like `fit()`, `predict()`, and `train_test_split()`.
+- Can describe a decision tree (or CART)
+- Can train and tune decision tree and random forest models in `scikit-learn` with cross validation.
+- Can define hyperparameter tuning, underfitting, overfitting, the bias-variance tradeoff, regularization, classification, regression, cross validation, grid search, and random search.
+These are concepts covered in [Supervised Learning with scikit-learn](https://learn.datacamp.com/courses/supervised-learning-with-scikit-learn), which is a pre-req to [Machine Learning with Tree-Based Models in Python](https://learn.datacamp.com/courses/machine-learning-with-tree-based-models-in-python) (listed below).

 ## Step 3: Prerequisites

 List any prerequisite courses you think your live training could use from.
 This could be the live session’s companion course or a course you think students should take before the session.
 Prerequisites act as a guiding principle for your session and will set the topic framework, but you do not have to limit yourself in the live session to the syntax used in the prerequisite courses.

-- [Machine Learning with Tree-Based Models in Python](https://learn.datacamp.com/courses/machine-learning-with-tree-based-models-in-python): Course student should take before the session because students should be comfortable with decision trees and familiar with the concept of ensemble methods with tree-based models (boosting, bagging, random forest).
+- [Machine Learning with Tree-Based Models in Python](https://learn.datacamp.com/courses/machine-learning-with-tree-based-models-in-python) (at least first three chapters): Course student should take before the session because students should be comfortable with decision trees and have heard of the concept of ensemble methods with tree-based models (bagging, random forest).
 Otherwise, I will have to spend too much time introducing these topics.
 -  [Extreme Gradient Boosting with XGBoost](https://learn.datacamp.com/courses/extreme-gradient-boosting-with-xgboost): Companion course, since it focuses on implementation with the XGBoost library.
 Other courses, including the one above, use the scikit-learn implementation.